vookmeer/matf-rg-project-2024-VukVukmirovic/DOC.md

 ### How to include and use engine files?

 All the source files (.cpp) go into src/ directory, and all the header files go into the include/ directory.
-To use the engine you just need to include `#include <engine/Engine.hpp>` and all the engine header files will be available.
+To use the engine, you must include `#include <engine/core/Engine.hpp>`, and all the engine header files will be available.

-### How the engine manages resources?
+### How does the engine manage resources?

 For every type of resource, the `ResourcesController` has a corresponding that retrieves it: